-A hemicolectomy is a surgical procedure that involves removing a segment of the colon.
-A surgeon performs a hemicolectomy to treat colon cancer and bowel diseases, such as Crohn’s disease or severe diverticulitis.
+A hemicolectomy is a surgical procedure involving the removal of a segment of the colon.
+A hemicolectomy may help treat colon cancer and bowel diseases, such as Crohn’s disease or severe diverticulitis.

 During a hemicolectomy, a surgeon removes a damaged section of the intestine and reattaches the healthy parts of the colon.

 In this article, we explain why a person would have a hemicolectomy, how a surgeon performs it, ways to prepare, and what to eat after surgery.